Botanical Name: Rhodiola rosea.

 In Mongolia, the herb was used to treat cancer and tuberculosis.
 The uses of it as a tuberculosis treatment was also known among the Eskimos in western North America.

 In China, rhodiola rosea and other species in the same genus have been valued for their medicinal qualities since ancient times.
 Chinese emperors sent expeditions to Siberia to obtain these herbs to ensure good health and a long life, and perhaps also to enhance sexual potency.

 It is often recommended to start with a daily dose of 100 mg of rhodiola and increase the dosage gradually if no side effects are experienced.
 (Up to 600 mg per day).

-The time it takes for the herb to have effect can depend on several factors, such as genetics, mental and physical fitness, the external environment, behavior and lifestyle.
-For some the effect can be noticed in a few days and for others it can take more than a month.
+The time it takes for the herb to have an effect can depend on several factors, such as genetics, mental and physical fitness, the external environment, behavior, and lifestyle.
+For some, the effect can be noticed in a few days and for others, it can take more than a month.

 Clinical studies have shown that most people feel the effect not later than 30-40 days.
 If the desired effect is not noted after 40 days, it is unlikely that the herb is of any use.